 The chalk hillside on which the county town now stands originally formed part of the complex prehistoric landscape.
 Impressive archaeological monuments in and around the town bear witness to some 6,000 years of human activity, the most famous being Maiden Castle, an Iron Age hill fort to the southwest.

-Dorchester was first recognisable as a town (“Durnovia”) in Roman times, mainly inhabited by Romanised members of the native “Durotriges” tribe.
-With its fine buildings, roads, town walls and a sophisticated piped water supply, Durnovia is though to have been the regional administrative centre.
+Dorchester was first recognisable as a town (“Durnovaria”) in Roman times, mainly inhabited by Romanised members of the native “Durotriges” tribe.
+With its fine buildings, roads, town walls and a sophisticated piped water supply, Durnovaria is though to have been the regional administrative centre.

 In medieval times the town generally prospered, trade being stimulated by the presence of a castle, friary, churches and mills, with regular fairs and market days.